wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/linux/rhel6-or-greater/wazuh_agent_sources_rhel6_or_greater.rst

 Red Hat Enterprise Linux 6 or greater from sources
 ==================================================

-This guide describes how to install the Wazuh agent from source code for CentOS 6 or greeter.
+This guide describes how to install the Wazuh agent from source code for CentOS 6 or greater.
 For other operating systems or Linux distributions, please check the list: :ref:`Install Wazuh agent <installation_agents>`.

 .. note:: All the commands described below need to be executed with root user privileges.

 Installing Wazuh agent
 ----------------------

-.. note:: All the commands described below need to be executed with root user privileges.

 1. Install development tools and compilers.
 In Linux this can easily be done using your distribution's package manager: